 II) Small Group Discussions: Students will break into small groups to discuss various topics throughout the course that require student reflection with the support of a facilitator.
 These activities will focus on anatomical dissections and small group teaching, as well as instruction, discussion, and supervision of ACOS competencies.

 IV) Independent Learning: It is expected that the student will complete independent learning modules as well as independent practice of surgical/interventional techniques in preparation for certification.
-In addition to independent practice, online module completion will be expected in the identification of tubes and drains, FAST exam, Respiratory compromise and Ventilator management, Host Microbiome and the treatment of Sepsis, Anuria and Oliguria, Acute Mental Status Change, Hypotension and Hypertension, Chest Pain and Arrythmias, Electrolytes and Glucose Management, Ischemic Extremity Management, Pain Assessment and Management, and Review of Surgical hemostasis.
+In addition to independent practice, online module completion will be expected in the Identification of Tubes and Drains, FAST exam, Respiratory compromise and Ventilator management, Host Microbiome and the treatment of Sepsis, Anuria and Oliguria, Acute Mental Status Change, Hypotension and Hypertension, Chest Pain and Arrhythmias, Electrolytes and Glucose Management, Ischemic Extremity Management, Pain Assessment and Management, and Review of Surgical hemostasis.

-VI) Wet Labs: Planned activities using simulators, mannequins or live pigs will be used to allow students to practice invasive patient procedures.
-These include Wet Lab 1 – Surgical Emergencies I: Airway, Cricothyroidotomy, Open Tracheostomy, Percutaneous Tracheostomy, Thoracostomy Tubes; Wet Lab 2 -Principles of Laparoscopic Surgery; Wet Lab 3 – Integument: Skin grafts, Burns, Complex Wound Care, Suturing, Knot tying, Wet Lab 4 – Surgical emergencies II: Control of Bleeding Vessels, Pericardial Tamponade, Doppler use/ABI; Wet Lab 5 – Vascular Access: Central line, Peripheral IV, arterial lines, IO IV; Wet Lab 6 – Principles of Robotic Surgery; Wet Lab 7 – Demonstration of Surgical Skills (pig lab).
+V) Wet Labs: Planned activities using simulators, mannequins or live pigs will be used to allow students to practice invasive patient procedures.
+These include Wet Lab 1 – Surgical Emergencies I: Airway, Cricothyroidotomy, Open Tracheostomy, Percutaneous Tracheostomy, Thoracostomy Tubes; Wet Lab 2 -Fundamentals of Laparoscopic Surgery (FLS); Wet Lab 3 – Integument: Skin grafts, Burns, Complex Wound Care, Suturing, Knot tying, Wet Lab 4 – Surgical emergencies II: Control of Bleeding Vessels, Pericardial Tamponade, Doppler use/ABI; Wet Lab 5 – Vascular Access: Central line, Peripheral IV, arterial lines, IO IV; Wet Lab 6 – Principles of Robotic Surgery; Wet Lab 7 – Demonstration of Surgical Skills (pig lab)

-SCHEDULE: Students will be assigned to one of 3 groups to complete 8 all-day anatomic dissection sessions over 6 weeks, one group per anatomic session per day.
+Students will complete 10 all-day anatomic dissection sessions on Tuesdays & Thursdays.
 Every Wednesday, there will be an all-day wet lab for the entire class.
-For 9 Tuesdays and Thursdays there will be assigned surgical case presentations with the entire class for 1 or 2 hours at the end of the day.
-On days in which students are not assigned to dissection or in simulation, they will be expected to complete their independent modules, independently practice competencies or participate in simulation and small group sessions.
+For eight Tuesdays and Thursdays there will be assigned surgical case presentations with the entire class for 1 or 2 hours at the end of the day.
+On days in which students are not in dissection lab they will be expected to complete their independent modules, independently practice competencies or participate in small group sessions.
 When the student believes they have acquired the necessary skills for competency, they can request evaluation for certification.
-The final week will be devoted to certification for any remaining skills as well as a final pig lab in which the student will serve as the operating surgeon (with guidance) for either a laparoscopic cholecystectomy, open splenectomy, operative treatment of life-threatening hemorrhage, tracheostomy and chest tube installation.
+The final week will be devoted to certification for any remaining skills as well as a final pig lab in which the student will serve as the operating surgeon (with guidance) for procedures such as a laparoscopic appendectomy, open splenectomy, operative treatment of life-threatening hemorrhage, tracheostomy and chest tube installation.
 Advanced Trauma Life Support (ATLS) certification will also occur in this final week.

-ASSESSMENT: Student performance will be evaluated immediately after each dissection/case presentation via narrative assessment based on accuracy and care in anatomic dissection, ability to provide effective small group anatomy teaching, and quality of the surgical case presentations.
+ASSESSMENT: Student performance will be evaluated immediately after each dissection/case presentation via narrative assessment based on accuracy and care in anatomic dissection, ability to provide effective small group anatomy teaching, and quality of the surgical case presentation.
 It is expected that all students will complete training for all surgical competencies.
-Certification will be awarded when the student performance meets certification requirements; evaluation of these activities is “certified” or “not-certified”.
+Certification in these competencies will be awarded when the student performance meets certification requirements; evaluation of these activities will be either “certified” or “not-certified”.
 The Surgical component will comprise 60% of the final grade; the Anatomy/Case presentation, 40%.

 Program Number: ELEC 515

-Location: Cadaver Dissection Laboratory (703 CMWT) and the Surgical Innovation Training Lab (SITL) & the Biological Resources Laboratory (BRL)
+Location: Cadaver Dissection Laboratory (703 CMWT), the Surgical Innovation Training Lab (SITL) & the Biological Resources Laboratory (BRL)